FAQ About Running Start

-You must bring a completed Enrollment Verification Form to the Running Start office or the Columbia Tech Center before the payment deadline each quarter.
-Typically these forms are due in November, February, and May.
+You must bring a completed Enrollment Verification Form to the Enrollment Services office on main campus or the Columbia Tech Center before the payment deadline each term.
+Typically these forms are due in June, December, and March.

-How many quarters can I be in Running Start?
+How many terms can I be in Running Start?

-Eligible students can participate for a maximum of 6 quarters (Fall, Winter, and Spring quarters of the junior and senior years).
-In accordance with state rules, there is no Running Start in the Summer quarter.
-If you want to attend Summer Quarter, you must pay your own tuition.
+Eligible students can participate for a maximum of 6 terms (Fall, Winter, and Spring terms of the junior and senior years).
+In accordance with state rules, there is no Running Start in the Summer term.
+If you want to attend Summer term, you must pay your own tuition.

 Is it possible to obtain both a high school diploma and a college associate degree after completing two years in the Running Start program?

 Yes, it is possible to graduate from high school with an Associate Degree at the same time.
 More than 350 Running Start students graduate from Clark every year with an A.A.
 Degree at the same time they graduate from high school.
-You would need to average 15 credits per quarter for six quarters to accomplish this.
-It takes careful planning, so be sure to ask the Running Start office at Clark College for advising help toward an A.A. degree.
+You would need to average 15 credits per term for six terms to accomplish this.
+It takes careful planning, so be sure to ask the Advising office at Clark College for advising help toward an A.A. degree.
 If you do not plan to graduate from a public high school, you have the option of asking the college to issue a State of Washington high school diploma upon completion of an associate degree.

 The students!
 Communication is expected from the students, not their parents.
 Running Start students will be treated the same as all other college students.
 They are expected to be responsible for all communication from the colleges and their high school, and need to make sure they are on track to graduate from their high school.